Undergraduate study in Biomedical Science

 If you’re a very able student with a passion for understanding the scientific basis of health and disease in humans and animals, then Biomedical Science could be the specialisation for you.

 This challenging and immensely rewarding specialisation will deliver rigorous scientific

 training in a range of disciplines, allowing you to gain unique insights into this important and rapidly developing area of modern research.

 The specialisation is highly prescriptive, and is one of only two ways in which you can be selected for Medicine (MBChB) at the end of your first year.
 The first year of the Biomedical Science specialisation includes compulsory courses that all students must take.
-However, as you progress through your second and third years, you can choose to keep your specialisation general or you can choose one of the following pathways to focus your studies:
+However, as you progress through your second and third years, you can opt to keep your specialisation general or you can choose one of the following pathways to focus your studies:

 - Anatomical Imaging Science

 - Cellular and Molecular Biomedicine

 - Nutrition and Metabolism

 If you began your degree prior to 2019 we recommend you seek advice to make sure you are taking the correct courses.
 Contact the Science Student Centre at firstname.lastname@example.org.

 Entry requirements for Biomedical Science